 Just two blocks from our home is a massive bronze sculpture called Seal River Crossing.
 It stands in a plaza between the Fairmont Hotel and the Richardson Building.
-I like to go and look at it at different times of the day and from different angles.
+I like to go and look at it at different times of the day and year and from different angles.
 It depicts a herd of caribou fording the Seal River.

 The Seal River is one of the four major rivers in northern Manitoba.
 It is over 150 miles long and runs into Hudson Bay.
 The river which is too dangerous to use as a transportation route is travelled annually by only a small number of very skilled kayakers looking for a challenging adventure.
 Yet herds of caribou cross this unpredictable river regularly as they make their way across the northern tundra.
 Looking at the sculpture from the rear the water looks fairly deep.